golemfactory/golem-architecture/projects/ltg/development-plan.md

 ### Automatic Builds

-The project artifacts (i.e. installation packages and standalone/portable binaries) should be automatically build in Jenkins for every supported operating system (Linux, macOS, Windows).
+The project artifacts (i.e. installation packages and standalone/portable binaries) should automatically build in Jenkins for every supported operating system (Linux, macOS, Windows).

+### Bug Reporting

+Bugs should be reported in GitHub Issues.

 ## Source Code Requirements

 ### Technology Stack

 The programming language used in this project will be Rust (https://www.rust-lang.org/).
+The newest stable version of Rust compiler (`rustc`) should compile all source code without errors.

 For HTTP client/server code, Actix Web 1.0 (https://actix.rs) will be used.